 These kinds of schools have preferences such as:

-- Experience - extensive experience is usually the best qualification.
+- Experience - extensive experience (especially in the country you are applying to) is usually the best qualification.

 - Licensed teachers - a school may want you to be a licensed teacher in your home country.

 - Master's degrees - a few of the more prestigious schools such as some universities may require you to have a master's degree.